Curdies River: Location and features

 Curdies Inlet, when full, covers an area of around 280 hectares and is located near the mouth of the Curdies River.
 Reasonable fishing and birdwatching can be enjoyed in the inlet.

 The mouth is periodically blocked by sand.
 Sometimes, in order to avoid flooding around Peterborough, it has to be opened by excavation.

-The river was named after the first doctor in Cobden.
+The river was named after the first doctor in Cobden, Daniel Curdie.

+Environmental issues

+In April 2022, a blue-green algae outbreak started in the river.
+Some parts of the river turned green and emitted a strong putrid smell.
+Dead fish and cattle were found dead and floating in the river.

+EPA Victoria investigated 25 dairy farms situated within the catchment of the River.
+Two of the 25 inspected farms were not taking care of their effluent properly.

+The algae outbreak was because the majority of the nutrients remained and built up at the bottom of the river after entering it between July and October and being stimulated by the warmth and sunlight of the summer.